 A RIB or Rigid Inflatable Boat is instantly recognisable with its inflatable rubber tube around a rigid fibreglass hull.
-Also affectionately known as a ‘rubber duck’, these boats were developed initially as lifeboats.
-However, their shape and seaworthiness allow for a great big motor to be hung on the back.
+These boats were developed initially as lifeboats, and are also affectionately known as ‘rubber duck’, However, their shape and seaworthiness allow for a great big motor to be hung on the back.

 It is hard to describe what this feels like over the water.
-You need to hang on here as the boat does get tossed about, jumping, thumping and racing over the waves.
+You need to hang on here!
+The boat gets tossed about, jumping, thumping and racing over the waves.
 The wind whips around and tries to liberate anything that is not securely fastened.
-Like your hat, your sunglasses or your coat.
+Like hats, sunglasses and coats.

 There aren’t many people with access to a rocketship but luckily we know some people at Lelystad RIB Experience.
 They have two of them.
 You can hire the boats for (part of) a day for a group of about eight people.
 More importantly, Marc, Rob and Bert are very experienced professionals.
 They have a combined skill and capability spanning decades on the water and know the area extremely well.

 They exude professionalism and safety above all.
 Anyone can go fast – just floor the throttle.
 Doing so with a natural skill, flair and familiarity doesn’t come from being a cowboy.

 Jump off point for Lelystad Rib Experience is Lelystad Haven (the clue is in the name).
 This town has a rich nautical history.
 Fifty years ago this whole area was under water and in fact, the polder of Flevoland was created by putting up a dike around a large section of the Zuiderzee.
 Pump all the water out and hey presto, you have ‘new’ land on which to build towns, settlements and villages.
 So you could argue that Lelystad has a very intimate relationship with the sea.